Twin Peaks Finale Recap: We’re Going Home

 One chants between two worlds

-Fire… walk with me.”
+Fire … walk with me.”

 We’ve heard this so many times now, and it always seems to create new meaning.
 So often, it is the grand notion of light and dark worlds, good and evil, but in the following sequences, these words will be utterly crucial for Cooper’s journey.
-Even more so is Cooper’s imminent conversation with Teapot Phillip Jeffries, who tells him that “the past dictates the future,” and then transforms the Owl Cave Ring symbol into an infinity sign with a ball looping around its track.
+Even more so is Cooper’s imminent conversation with Teapot Phillip Jeffries, who tells him, “The past dictates the future,” and then transforms the Owl Cave Ring symbol into an infinity sign with a ball looping around its track.
 This is huge.
-Twin Peaks was largely about defeating BOB, the demon who always represented by that symbol.
-But now, we change the focus to the infinity sign and the looping ball, a notion that radically alters the entire focus (and understanding) of the show.
+Twin Peaks was largely about defeating BOB, the demon who was always represented by that symbol.
+But now we change the focus to the infinity sign and the looping ball, a notion that radically alters the entire focus (and understanding) of the show.

 Because from here, we go back to the events of Fire Walk With Me.
 We see James and Laura’s fateful meeting all drenched in black and white.
 But now, in the famous moment when Laura sees something in the woods, we realize it is a re-materialized Cooper.
 The past isn’t just here to be seen, but changed.
 And so, with an outstretched hand and a face seen in a dream, Agent Cooper pulls Laura away from the night that ends her life.
 I’ll admit, I don’t understand why Mrs. Palmer is smashing the photo of Laura at the end of “Part 17,” but I do know that Jack Nance goes on his morning walk and there is no body to be found.
 Holy shit, we think.
 Is this retcon really happening?